Coming up with

 Sometimes, post-college graduation is scary and hard.
 In fact, I think it's like that for a lot of kids.
 Remind your graduate that you have their back and that they're braver than they believe, stronger than they seem, smarter than they think, and loved more than they know," with this necklace.

-19. 'The Book Of Joy: Lasting Happiness in a Changing World'
+19 'The Book Of Joy: Lasting Happiness in a Changing World' $15, The Book of Joy, Amazon

 If they're feeling down and disheartened because, let's face it, adulting is hard and can definitely suck sometimes, this book by the Dalai Lama, Archbishop Desmond Tutu, and Douglas Carlton Abrams may provide some inspiration and hope.
 They explore "The Nature of True Joy," the "Obstacles of Joy," and then the "Eight Pillars of Joy," for consideration, which will hopefully provide some spiritual comfort for the recent graduate going through a rough patch.